Ouseley Report

 The Ouseley Report, dated July 2001, by the former chairman of the Commission for Racial Equality, Herman, Lord Ousely, gave a long-awaited response to race relations in Bradford of West Yorkshire, in Northern England.
 The report painted a picture of racial segregation and a deep-rooted concern about crime.
-Its publication coincided with the Bradford 2001 riots, but was in fact carried out months before 7 July when the rioting broke out.
+Its publication coincided with the Bradford 2001 riots, but was in fact carried out months before 7 July, when the rioting broke out.

 The report noted that Bradford had strong divisions along racial, ethnic and religious lines, reinforced by segregated schooling.
-This had resulted in communities deeply ignorant of each other, often leading to mutual resentment: "Different cultural communities believe they get nothing while others get all the benefits".
+This had resulted in communities deeply ignorant of each other, leading to mutual resentment: "Different cultural communities believe they get nothing while others get all the benefits".
 Lord Ouseley said this needed to be tackled with strong civic leadership, more effective communication, and a strengthening of partnerships between community groups.
 The report also noted a widespread fear of crime and violence which West Yorkshire Police had insufficiently tackled for fear of being branded racist.
-This had resulted in several Asian gangs who were generally considered "untouchable".
+This had resulted in several Asian gangs, who were generally considered "untouchable".